Alonso García de Ramón: Military service in Chile and Peru

 He returned to Spain and then went to Chile, fighting with skill and bravery for Governor Alonso de Sotomayor against the Mapuche.
 His most famous action was at the siege of Purén where he killed the Toqui Cadeguala in mounted single combat.
 Soon after Martín García Óñez de Loyola replaced Sotomayor, García de Ramón moved to Peru, and earned the confidence of the Viceroy of Peru, García Hurtado de Mendoza, 5th Marquis of Cañete who entrusted him with many positions, that he carried out with brilliance including those of corregidor of Arica and Potosí.
-From 1599, when Francisco de Quiñónez was sent to Chile, he was Maestro de Campo of all Peru and was one of the most trusted military advisors of Viceroy, Luis de Velasco.
+From 1599, when Francisco de Quiñónez was sent to Chile, he was maestre de campo of all Peru and was one of the most trusted military advisors of Viceroy, Luis de Velasco.

 First Governorship of Chile

 García de Ramón was sent to relieve Francisco de Quiñónez as interim governor arriving in Chile on July 29, 1600.
 He arrived in Santiago the next day and was installed as governor.
 He soon discovered things were worse in southern Chile than he had known in Peru, La Imperial had been lost in April.
 Without reinforcements from Peru he was forced to extract men, arms and supplies from the cities of Chile by means of imposing extraordinary contributions, special taxes, and confiscating cattle, horses, saddles and arms that allowed him quickly form a well equipped army of 400 men by December 1600.

 By early January, his army had marched to Chillán where he was forced to leave a detachment to prevent Mapuche incursions above the Itata River.
 He moved on to Concepcion where he planned to relieve the remaining besieged fort Valdivia and cities of Villarica, and Osorno.
 His attempt to send aid by ship to Valdivia and Chiloé failed when the ship was stolen by deserters from the army fleeing Chile for Peru.
 Unwilling to give up he planned to advance south via the central valley, to Angol, Purén and Lumaco, to aid Villarrica, and on to Osorno in the south linking up with Francisco del Campo advancing from fort Valdivia.
-However, he and 310 men had not advanced further than Quillacoya when he had word that Arauco was now under siege and required relief.
+However, he and 310 men had not advanced further than Quilacoya (47 km southward by the Biobio River) when he had word that Arauco was now under siege and required relief.
 He had turned back to go to its aid when he was informed that Alonso de Ribera had arrived to assume the governorship in February 1601.